 As an active community member, Martin Gardner has devoted significant time to local organizations, including Crime Survivors, Crime Stoppers, Holiday Hope and Hope School.
 He’s also a former board member for the YMCA of Orange.
 Previously, Gardner served as District Representative for then-Assembly Member Todd Spitzer.
 Gardner also was a staffer for the Spitzer campaign for supervisor, coordinating volunteer activities and helping oversee Spitzer's schedule of events.
 Gardner also served on past campaigns for Spitzer, including his re-election efforts while serving in the California Assembly.
 In addition to his political involvement, Gardner's private sector accomplishments include being a small business owner, providing inventory to retail stores.

-Chris Nguyen, Policy Advisor
+Melissa March, Policy Advisor

 (Health Care and Social Services)